The Eye (The Lord of the Rings: The Rings of Power): Writing

 Chemical weapons used during World War I inspired the decision to have Míriel lose her sight in the episode.
 Pictured are British soldiers advancing into a chemical gas cloud during the Battle of Loos in 1915.

-Brändström said the episode was an opportunity to slow down and focus on the characters following the action-heavy sixth episode.
+Brändström said the episode was an opportunity to slow down and focus on the characters following the action-heavy sixth episode, "Udûn".
 The showrunners added that the episode was about characters facing the consequences of their actions.
 After taking inspiration from World War I for the Orc tunnels earlier in the season, the writers noticed a parallel between the smoke, ash, and fire of this episode's post-eruption setting and chemical weapons used in that war.
 This led to a suggestion that one of the characters should be blinded in the episode, and multiple writers simultaneously suggested that it should be Míriel.
 They thought it was a tragic irony that the person who has been having visions of the future of Númenor now cannot see at all.
-A line of dialogue was added to the fifth episode to foreshadow this development, when Míriel's father tells her that darkness awaits her in Middle-earth.
+A line of dialogue was added to the fifth episode, "Partings", to foreshadow this development, when Míriel's father tells her that darkness awaits her in Middle-earth.